-Psychology Doctoral Internship and Postdoctoral Residency Program
+Psychology Doctoral Internship and Postdoctoral Fellowship Program

 HealthRIGHT 360 is pleased to announce the launch of our new Doctoral Internship Program, which is accepting applications through the APPIC (Association of Psychology Postdoctoral and Internship Centers) Match.
 Our APPIC directory listing (#2652) can be viewed here.

 The internship program is designed to prepare interns to effectively deliver psychological services in community mental health settings, with a focus on serving marginalized populations who often experience co-occurring disorders (mental health and substance use issues), homelessness, criminal justice involvement, and systemic barriers to care.
 To achieve this, our training curriculum is focused on evidence-based practices, trauma-informed care, harm reduction, motivational interviewing, and cultural competency.
-Interns will participate inweekly didactic training (2 hours), individual supervision (2 hours), and group supervision (2 hours).All interns complete a main rotation at Adult Outpatient Services and select minor rotations at one of our outpatient or residential programs.
-Interns may choose one year-long minor rotationortwo six-month rotations.
-The internship training handbook can be viewed and downloaded here.
+Interns will participate inweekly didactic training (2 hours), individual supervision (2 hours), and group supervision (2 hours).
+All interns complete a main rotation at Adult Outpatient Services and select minor rotations at one of our outpatient or residential programs.
+Interns may choose one year-long minor rotation or two six-month rotations.

 The HealthRight 360 Doctoral Internship is an APPIC Member.